Sohni Mahiwal: Sohni's marriage

 The love of Sohni and Mahiwal caused a commotion within the Kumhar community.
 It was not acceptable that a daughter from this community would marry an outsider, so her parents immediately arranged her marriage with another potter.
 On the day the "barat" (marriage party) of that potter arrived at her house, Sohni felt helpless and lost.
 She was sent off to the husband's house in a Doli (palanquin).

 Izzat Baig renounced the world and started living as a faqir (hermit).
-He eventually moved to a small hut across the river Chenab from Sohni's new home hamirpur.
+He eventually moved to a small hut across the river Chenab from Sohni's new home.
 In the dark of night, when the world was fast asleep, the lovers would meet by the river.
 Izzat would come to the riverside and Sohni would come to meet him swimming with the help of an inverted hard baked pitcher (inverted so that it would not sink).
 He would regularly catch a fish and bring it for her.
 It is said that once, when due to high tide he could not catch a fish, Mahiwal cut a piece of his thigh and roasted it.
 Sohni didn't realise this at first but then she told Izzat that this fish tastes different.
 When she kept her hand on his leg, she realised what Mahiwal had done and this only strengthened their love for each other.

 Tragic end

 Meanwhile, rumours of their romantic rendezvous spread.
-One day Sohni’s sister-in-law followed her and saw the hiding place where Sohni kept her earthenware pitcher.
+One day Sohni's sister-in-law followed her and saw the hiding place where Sohni kept her earthenware pitcher.
 She informed her mother, Sohni's mother-in-law, and instead of telling Sohni's husband (who was away on a business trip), the women decided to take the decision in their own hands and finish the matter.
 The next day, the sister-in-law removed the hard baked pitcher and replaced it with an unbaked one.
 That night, when Sohni tried to cross the river with the help of the pitcher, it dissolved in the water and Sohni drowned.
 From the other side of the river, Mahiwal saw Sohni drowning and jumped into the river to save her and drowned as well.
 Thus, the lovers were reunited in death.

-Sindhi version of Sohni-Mehar
+Sindhi version

-A somewhat different version of the story is told in Sindh, where Sohni is believed to be a girl of Jat tribe living on the western bank of the Indus River; and Dam, Sohni's husband, was of the Samtia, living on the eastern bank.
-In actual version of Sindhi lovetale of Sohni Mehar, Sohni was believed to be daughter of Kumhar tribe, a Potter.
-The love between Sohni and Mehar is attributed to a drink of milk that Mehar gave her during the marriage procession over the river.
+The Sindhi version of the folk tragedy, known as Suhni Mehar, was composed by Shah Abdul Latif Bhittai based on an old narration.

+Background

+Suhni belonged to the Samtia clan and was the daughter of Jarkat Samtio.
+While Mehar, a herder, belonged to the Nagamro clan and was the son of Gehwar Jam.
+Mehar's original name was Saahar.
+This folk narration belongs to the initial Soomra period in Sindh in the 10th century.
+This narration is connected with one of the outlets of the Indus River, named Luhano Dhoro, which then turned to flow west of Shahdadpur.
+During the caliphal period, this river used to flow on the east side of Shahdadpur.